 Auschwitz I was the main administration centre or ‘headquarters’.
-At 60 square kilometres it was the smallest in area of the three main camps.
-Auschwitz I was also the location where SS doctors such as Josef Mengele conducted medical experimentation on inmates.
-This included scientific testing on infants, twins and dwarves; forced castrations and sterilisations; studies on blood transfusions and replacement; and experiments involving hypothermia, oxygen deprivation and drowning.
+At 60 square kilometres, it was the smallest in area of the three main camps.
+It was the location where SS doctors like Josef Mengele conducted medical experimentation on inmates, particularly infants, twins and dwarves.

 Auschwitz II-Birkenau was the main extermination facility of the Auschwitz complex.
-It began construction in October 1941 and was complete by mid-1942.
+Its construction began in October 1941 and it was complete by mid-1942.
 Auschwitz II was the first camp to have a gas chamber and crematorium installed.
-As the number of Jews and other inmates escalated through 1942, and the Nazi hierarchy demanded greater efficiency in disposing of them.
 Crematoria II was constructed in early 1943 and Crematoria III, IV and V were all in operation by June.
-The majority of victims at Auschwitz were killed after mid-1943.
+The majority of victims at Auschwitz II-Birkenau were killed after mid-1943.

 Auschwitz III-Monowitz, the largest of the three main camps, was constructed in October 1942.
-It originally housed inmates who were slave labour workers in a nearby rubber factory.
-Up to 40,000 inmates lived at Monowitz in horrific conditions unfit for animals.
+It originally housed slave labourers who worked at a nearby rubber factory.
+Up to 40,000 inmates lived at Monowitz in horrific conditions.
 Nazi physicians frequently attended Auschwitz III to conduct ‘selections’, or mass inspections of inmates for health, strength and mobility.
-Those fit were work were retained; those who were not were transferred to Auschwitz II-Birkenau for extermination.
+Those fit were work were retained, others were transferred to Auschwitz II-Birkenau for extermination.

-Those selected for extermination were usually informed that they were to be showered and de-loused.
+Arrivals and inmates selected for extermination were usually told to prepare for showering and de-lousing.
 They were ordered to remove all clothing and leave any belongings, including spectacles and shoes, for collection at a later time.
 Their heads were then quickly shaved, their hair retained for military uses.
-They were ushered into specially designed rooms, the walls lined with concrete, the doors and windows with airtight seals.
-There was a single vent for the distribution of poisonous gas and a single small window, allowing guards to check for signs of life.

 Because the camp was a great machine to reduce us to beasts; we must not become beasts; that even in this place one can survive, therefore one must want to survive, to tell the story, to bear witness; and that, if we want to survive, then it’s important, that we strive to persevere at least the skeleton, the external shape of civilisation.